drowe67/radae/README.md

 ```
 (optional if using HackRF) manually compile codec2-dev/misc/tsrc.c

-# Automated Tests
+# Building and Automated Tests

-The `cmake/ctest` framework is being used as a test framework.
+The `cmake/ctest` framework is being used as a build and test framework.
 The command lines in `CmakeLists.txt` are a good source of examples, if you are interested in running the code in this repo.

 To configure and run the cests:
 ```